-Disrupted Studies – Guidance for Heads of Sixth Form/UCAS referees
+Disrupted Studies: Guidance for referees

-What are Disrupted Studies notifications?
+What is the Disrupted Studies scheme?

-The Disrupted Studies form is a University-wide initiative providing an opportunity for our undergraduate applicants to tell us more about any circumstances that have adversely affected their post-16 studies, or grade outcomes for GCSE subjects that form part of our published course entry requirements.
+The Disrupted Studies scheme is a University-wide initiative providing an opportunity for our undergraduate applicants to tell us more about any circumstances that have adversely affected their post-16 studies, or grade outcomes for GCSE subjects that form part of our published course entry requirements.

 Please note that information that sets the application in its educational or socio-economic context will not be considered via this route.
 This information will be handled in accordance with our Contextual Data Policy Statement.

 Where applicants accepted under the Disrupted Studies scheme go on to register as students at the University, we will pass their details to our Disability and Dyslexia Support Service or Student Transitions and Support team, as appropriate.